 Shepherd and Wedderburn takes your privacy very seriously.

-• The rights you have in relation to your personal data; and
+- The rights you have in relation to your personal data;

-• How to contact us about this policy.
+- How to contact us about this policy; and

-Our use of your personal data is subject to your instructions, the EU General Data Protection Regulation (GDPR), other relevant UK and EU legislation and our professional duties to clients.
+Our use of your personal data is subject to your instructions, the Data Protection Act 2018, the UK General Data Protection Regulation, other relevant UK legislation and our professional duties to clients.

 Our Head of Privacy oversees compliance with data protection laws and this policy and provides guidance and advice to the firm as required.